maustinstar/MacOS-Skin/README.md

 2. Paste the icon in the application:
     - Finder > Applications > _Your Target_ > Right Click > Get Info... > Preview; select top left thumbnail and paste (⌘V)

+## Refreshing the Dock

+If your new icons are not displayed in the dock, open terminal:

+run 'killAll Dock'

 ## Enabling SIP

 _Warning: You will not have access to these instructions while enabling SIP.
 Write them down, or open on another device._